lakshyabatman/Ticket-booking-service/README.md

 - To start server, write on your terminal `npm start` or `npm run dev`.
 - This will run server on post `3000`.

+## Testing
+Test suites for basic functionality are added in repository layer as it contains most of the logic,to run test suites.

+- Write `npm run test`.

+**For manual testing, postman collection has been added in postman folder in root directory.**

 ## Database design
 ### User
 | Email | Phone Number  |  User_id |